 Hand bluing starting at $15

 Harsh chemicals and repeated cleanings can scrub the enamel inlay from the plate engravings, so we offer enamel replacement in several colors, including the brick red found on several Illinois models.
+It's a very tedious and time-consuming process, but definitely worth it.

 New enamel starting at $25